Delta-Ark/Geo_Bot-complex/README.txt

 git, python 2.7.X, pip
 On Windows: upgrade powershell
-   (you may still have unicode problems when printing to command line) Python packages required: tweepy, nltk, matplotlib
+   (you may still have unicode problems when printing to command line) Python packages required: tweepy, nltk, matplotlib, geopy, argparse, json
 $ python -m pip install
 $ pip install <packages>
 Need some data, so we’ll use the nltk downloader